aziis98/website-2020/src/post/new-website.md

 ### gotemplater

-I made just for this project but I'm probably goint to use it very for this kind of things.
+I made this just for this project but I'm probably going to use it very often for this kind of things.

-I use it by piping content in standard input and providing a file to a Go template file and this produces a rendered Go template on standard output (there are also various options for telling were to get input from and where to output to).
-Still this is just one pretty short Go file.
+I use it by piping content in standard input and providing a data file to a Go template and the program produces a rendered Go template (there are also various options for telling were to get input from and where to send the output to).

+Still this utility is just a pretty short Go file.

+The only thing I might still add is a way to pass multiple data files.

 ## Makefile